-This multimedia installation conceived for the American Academy in Rome builds a case for an “empire of image” that has survived all other empires and is today a mechanical, industrial, social and even autonomic force.
-It has mutated from the permanence of mosaic walls to the mobility of paintings and then from industrial engraving to celluloid.
-Today, one could argue that the confluence of mobile social media and networks has irreversibly changed the nature, the value and even the ontology of image.
+This multimedia installation conceived for the American Academy in Rome builds a case for a new sort of empire that has survived all other empires.
+It is the “empire of image” that we know today as a mechanical, industrial, social and even autonomic phenomenon.
+It has mutated from the permanence of mosaic walls to the mobility of paintings and then from mass produced engraving to pervasive celluloid.
+One could argue that the confluence of mobile social media and networks has irreversibly changed the nature, the value and even the ontology of image.

 ROME, CITY, EMPIRE & IMAGE

-By the time of Augustus Rome became known as more than a city, it was both empire and cradle, by force and by image.
-Coming in the lineage of Greece it also carried the flame of civilization.
-Like Rome, image grew into empire, and like Rome it has fell into glorious ruins, but the civilization remained.
+By the time of Augustus, Rome became known as more than a city, it was empire and cradle, and brute force and dazzling image.
+Coming in the lineage of Greece it carried the flame of civilization.
+Along with Rome, image had grown into an empire, and like Rome it fell into glorious ruins.
+However the image of civilization remained.
 The Colosseum, the Pantheon and the Sistine Chapel’s ceiling, respectively stand for ongoing ideas of the empire, the cosmic and the divine.

 Where walls have fallen, virtual ones have risen.
 Gates open, close and frame cities while images appear and fade on walls and screens.
 Gates and walls remain when cities and images are gone.
 We abandon cities and forget images when they stand against our ideas.
 Frames and gateways do not stand for anything, therefore we keep them.